 Julie has always had a passion for food and nutrition.
-A Bridgeton, NJ native, Julie has worked in food product development and technical services for 19 years.
 Most recently she worked with Johnson and Johnson, supporting the start up of several nutritional product companies.
-Previously she was Director of Food Product Development and Regulatory Affairs for the Wardley Corporation and Hartz Mountain.
-During her college days she had the opportunity to work for small local businesses that produced products such as French goat cheese and European style wines.
-Her responsibilities with the Food Innovation Center include providing technical support to all food technology activities for client projects.
+Previously, she was Director of Food Product Development and Regulatory Affairs for the Wardley Corporation and Hartz Mountain.
+During her college days, she had the opportunity to work for small local businesses that produced products such as French goat cheese and European style wines.

 Donna F Schaffner

 Associate Director, Food Safety, Quality Assurance & Training